 Description: Dr. Becky Fox will host a live webinar with information about Oral Appliance Therapy for the treatment of obstructive sleep apnea.Register Now

 Prior to your initial appointment; Dr. Fox will review your most recent sleep study and begin coordinating care with your medical team to treat your sleep condition.
 Your first visit with our team includes: a thorough dental exam, TMJ and airway assessment, imaging, and review of alternative therapies.
 We will discuss the benefits and possible side effects of treatment with an oral appliance.
 Good dental health is critical to support the dental device.
 Dr. Fox reviews various appliances she works with so that we find the best fit for you!

 Final appliance selection, dental impressions, digital scans, and bite position records will be completed at your second appointment.
 We then send the information to a certified dental laboratory to make a custom fit FDA approved dental appliance.
-It is best to receive care from a dentist who has had specific training in dental sleep medicine or is a Qualified Dentist or Diplomate of the American Academy of Dental Sleep Medicine.
+It is best to receive care from a dentist who has had specific training in dental sleep medicine or is a Qualified Dentist or Diplomate of the American Board of Dental Sleep Medicine.

 Once we receive the appliance from the laboratory, we will make sure it fits properly, go over how to care for it, and your on going dental health.
 We may need to adjust the appliance over a few appointments.

 Once your symptoms improve and your wearing the appliance comfortably, Dr. Fox will refer you back to your physician for re-evaluation of your obstructive sleep apnea.
 We will also see you on an annual basis for appliance checks and oral evaluation.